 There are other shared snowshoe trails around Kananaskis Village that can be fat biked as well.

 Further along in Peter Lougheed Provincial Park, the High Rockies Trail is a great option for fat biking.
-It also connects many of the easy snowshoe trails in Kananaskis like Penstock, Sawmill, Hogarth Lakes and the Lower Kananaskis Lake snowshoe.
+It also connects many of the easy snowshoe trails in Kananaskis like the Penstock Loop snowshoe trail, the Sawmill Loop snowshoe trail, and the Lower Kananaskis Lake snowshoe.

 In Spray Valley Provincial Park, the Watridge Lake winter trail is a groomed ski trail that is shared with fat bikers, hikers and snowshoers.
 You can bike this trail to Watridge Lake then park your bike to hike up to Karst Spring.

 West Bragg Creek trails are very popular for winter biking and the trails are groomed for fat biking.
 There are fat biking trails in West Bragg Creek for every skill level.
 If you frequent those trails, please consider a donation to support the work they do on those trails!

 What to Bring for Fat Biking in Banff, Canmore or Kananaskis

 Most important is the tires on your fat bike.
 Our winters with chinook winds cause a lot of freezing and thawing resulting in patches of ice on the trails.
 Studded tires for icy trails are a must as you never know when you’ll encounter patches of ice.